UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module6/module6_17.md

 Will this line execute?
 ```

-Since the `assert` statement results in a `True` values, Python
-continues to run and the next line of code is executed.

-Unlike what we saw before where the error is thrown and the next line of
-code does not get an opportunity to be executed:

 ``` python
 assert 1 == 2 , "1 is not equal to 2."
 print('Will this line execute?')